-It's a must to visit the Sea Organ (Morske Orgulje) on the western end of the coastline of Zadar.
+The Sea Organ (Morske Orgulje) it's a must place to visit in the western end of the coastline of Zadar.
 It's a unsual seaside audio installation shaped into the form of several marble steps that descends to the Adriatic.
 The waves and winds form an oddly mesmerizing tune when it expelled through the little openings in the stairs.

 Prebooked through Mozio, an express bus serviced by Autotrans by Arriva departs at 1pm from to Zadar Central Bus Station costs $14 per passenger.
 A private sedan with local partner KiwiTaxi for up to three passengers from $170 or a private van for up to seven passenger for $211.
 Larger groups may opt for a private bus from provider MyTransfers from $388 for up to 14 passengers or $531 for up to 19 passengers.

 An Uber ride from Split to Zadar will cost you approximately $250 each way.

 One of the most famous natural attraction in Croatia located 155 miles from Split (about 3 to 4 hour trip) is the Plitvice Lakes National Park.

 If you are renting a car, the fastest route is from route E65 going all the way to route E71.
 Get on A1/E65/E71 in Koprivno from Pojišanska.
 Follow A1/E71 to Komić.
 Take exit 13-Gornja Ploča from A1/E71 until you reach the destination.